 Tesla entered the U.S. stock market in 2010 after an initial public offering that was a huge success.
 The IPO raised $226 million that would be invested in Tesla.

-During this time period, the company also began production on its California Tesla factory.
+During this time period, the company also began production at its California Tesla factory.
 In 2012, it stopped producing the Roadster and moved to its newest car, the Model S, which was billed as a luxury sedan.
 The Model S would break numerous sales records.

 In 2014, Tesla began to work on a project that is still in development today, its autopilot, which is designed to travel without the control of a driver.
 In 2015, Tesla also began to produce the Model X, a luxury SUV that was also fully electric.